Howard Hesseman: Career

 In 2006, Hesseman played the unorthodox Judge Robert Thompson in three episodes of Boston Legal, and also appeared in an episode of House.
 During his appearance as Judge Thompson, Hesseman paid homage to his role as a teacher in his earlier ABC series by hearing a court case while sitting atop the judge's bench, just as the character of Mr. Moore taught his class atop his desk.
 In 2007, he played The Chemist on HBO's John From Cincinnati.
 He guest-starred as an announcer at a horse track on Psych, in the episode "And Down the Stretch Comes Murder.”
 Hesseman guest-starred on the 2007 season premiere of NBC's ER, playing a man tripping on magic mushrooms who may or may not have been an orthopedist from another hospital.
 In 2009, he appeared in Rob Zombie's Halloween II and the Sandra Bullock film, All About Steve.
 Hesseman starred in The Sunshine Boys at the New Theatre Restaurant in Overland Park, Kansas, from September to November 2010.
 In February 2011, he portrayed Dr. Elliot D. Aden in the 11th-season CSI: Crime Scene Investigation episode "Turn On, Tune In, Drop Dead.”
 Dr. Aden was head of Department of Defense project called Stonewall at WLVU, which did research in fringe psychological concepts such as extrasensory perception and out-of-body experiences.

 Personal life and death

-Hesseman was married to Cаtherine Mаison from 1965 until 1974.
+Hesseman was married to Kathy Mason from 1965 until 1974.

 He was later married for 33 years to actress Caroline Ducrocq.

 He died from complications of colorectal surgery in Los Angeles, California, on January 29, 2022, at age 81.